fireproof-storage/fireproof/packages/react/README.md

 };
 ```

 The top-level call (above) will use the default database name, and the default replication options.
-You can also call `useLiveQuery` with a database name and replication options, by instantiating the `useFireproof` hook directly.
+You can also call `useDocument` with a database name and replication options, by instantiating the `useFireproof` hook directly.
 Here's an example that uses the lower-level API:

 ```js
 import { useFireproof } from 'use-fireproof';